jimhigson/oboe.js-dissertation/main/main.md

 displayed incrementally while it is downloading, with resources such as images requested in parallel as soon as they are referenced.
 In the case of progressive JPEG or SVG[^2_Introduction1] the images themselves will also be presented incrementally.
-This incremental display is achieved through software created for a single purpose, to display web pages.
+This incremental display is the product of specialised programming which applies only to displaying web pages.
 The contribution of this dissertation is to provide a generic analogue, applicable to any problem domain.